Had to play with fire, and get burned

-Symbolic Terror aims “to recruit more activists; to gain attention to grievances from soft-liners on the other side; and to gain attention from third parties who might exert pressure on the other side.”4 This type of terrorism also plays a vital part in quite literally fleshing-out whatever ideology a terrorist group states its mission as, a proven way to show that your ideas are potent is with piles and piles of dead bodies.
+Symbolic Terror aims “to recruit more activists; to gain attention to grievances from soft-liners on the other side; and to gain attention from third parties who might exert pressure on the other side.”4 This type of terrorism also plays a vital part in quite literally fleshing-out whatever ideology a terrorist group states its mission as, since piles and piles of dead bodies are a proven way to demonstrate that a group’s ideas are potent.

 In modern times, large man-made targets have largely replaced individual men as the targets of Symbolic Terror: bombing well-know buildings, airline hijacking, hostage-taking at dramatic locations that emphasize not only the hostages but where they’re being threatened, and pre-announced explosions are all examples of Symbolic Terror through which “terrorists often avoid doing serious harm, so as not to undermine sympathy for the political cause.”5